 This work is organised in the following way.
-Within \S\ref{sec::SPNP} we present the governing equations of Stokes-Poisson-Nernst-Planck and what fluid properties are assumed to gives accurate flow description.
-In \S\ref{sec::dimensionalAnalysis} we perform dimensional analysis to understand the transport regimes possible and how this results in the often used electro-neutrality approximation.
-For \S\ref{sec:multidomain} we outline what is required to capture reactions at a multi-region interface given different restriction on ion movement.
+Within \S\ref{sec::SPNP} we present the governing equations of Stokes-Poisson-Nernst-Planck and what fluid properties are assumed to give accurate flow description.
+In \S\ref{sec::dimensionalAnalysis} we perform dimensional analysis to understand the transport regimes possible and how this results in the often-used electro-neutrality approximation.
+For \S\ref{sec:multidomain} we outline what is required to capture reactions at a multi-region interface given different restrictions on ion movement.
 In \S\ref{sec:numericalImplementation} the implementation of our solvers for single and multi-region is discussed, as well as the iterative algorithm performed when introducing our reactive conditions.
-To verify accuracy of our solvers and reactive conditions, we provide necessary numerical examples in \S\ref{sec:results}, with concluding remarks given in \S\ref{sec::Conclusion}.
+To verify the accuracy of our solvers and reactive conditions, we provide necessary numerical examples in \S\ref{sec:results}, with concluding remarks given in \S\ref{sec::Conclusion}.